JaeSeoKim/ChimeraOS-Clover-dualboot/README.md

-# Steam Deck - Installing Clover Script for Dual Boot Between SteamOS and Windows (and other OSes too!)
+# ChimeraOS - Installing Clover Script for Dual Boot Between SteamOS and Windows (and other OSes too!)

 ## About